Remaining inequities related to registration and membership

 The application and operation of the second-generation cut-off is "mechanical."
 It is applied without any consideration to the individual or their family's circumstances.
 Under the exploratory process in 2011-2012, it was reported by some First Nation communities that some members were unfairly subjected to the second-generation cut-off even though the member and their family had always been connected to the band and community.
 The issue was also raised during the parliamentary debates on Bill S-3 and as a result is included as a subject matter for consultation under the collaborative process.

 In addition, the second-generation cut-off is a gender neutral transmission rule for individuals born post-1985.
-It allows for entitlement for children of two registered or entitled parents under section 6(1)(f) or where only one parent is registered or entitled under section 6(2) regardless of the gender of the parents or children.
+It allows for entitlement for children under section 6(1)(f) when they have two registered or entitled parents or under section 6(2) when only one of their parents is registered or entitled.
 This ensures that the transmission of entitlement of status continues forward if the conditions are met.
-With no such rule, there would be no way for an Indian parent to transmit their status to children born after 1985.
+With no such rule, there would be no way for one registered parent to transmit their entitlement to children born after 1985.

 Individual rights versus collective rights